From Coach Sordello

 Fortunately, I did end up growing to a 6 footer (I was still very skinny) by senior year and was able to have a successful final high school season.
 However, playing basketball competitively stopped there for me as I still lacked the strength, quickness, and, most importantly, drive (mindset), needed to play at the collegiate level.

 Splash started in the summer of 2016 by PE teacher of Maloney Elementary, Mr. Sordello.
-Splash's philosophy is for all campers to have fun in a hard working and safe environment.
+Splash's philosophy is for all campers to enjoy learning about the game in a hard working and safe environment.
 Splash focuses on the development of the complete player, focusing on basketball skills along with aspects of health (sleep, nutrition, training, and mindset) for athletes to reach their full potential.

 About Coach Sordello: